-5.51 Advertisement proposals, including fascia and projecting signs, poster panels and free standing advertisements, should not contribute to street clutter and should be appropriate to the age and character of the buildings and areas of which they form a part.

-5.52 The impact of advertisements on the fabric and setting of historic assets should be taken into consideration and their cumulative impact needs to be understood to ensure that they do not adversely impact on the setting of heritage assets, the quality of the public realm or the visual amenity of the area.

-5.53 Shop signage, including projecting signs and illumination, which is poorly designed and sited, can have an adverse impact on the character of the area.
-Planning applications for shop signage should refer to Policy DMBH 12: Streets and the Public Realm criterion C) in this chapter.
-More detailed design guidance on all aspects of shopfront design can be found in Appendix B.
+- 5.51 Advertisement proposals, including fascia and projecting signs, poster panels and free standing advertisements, should not contribute to street clutter and should be appropriate to the age and character of the buildings and areas of which they form a part. - 5.52 The impact of advertisements on the fabric and setting of historic assets should be taken into consideration and their cumulative impact needs to be understood to ensure that they do not adversely impact on the setting of heritage assets, the quality of the public realm or the visual amenity of the area. - 5.53 Shop signage, including projecting signs and illumination, which is poorly designed and sited, can have an adverse impact on the character of the area.
+Planning applications for shop signage should refer to Policy DMBH 13: Shopfronts in this chapter.
+More detailed design guidance on all aspects of shopfront design can also be found in Appendix B.